AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Don't set your own goals by what other people make important. — Lolly Daskal
+> The older you get, the more you understand how your conscience works. — Criss Jami
 <!--END_SECTION:quote-->